moioonjake/midi2trigger/README.md

 Midi2trigger is Eurorack compatible module PCB for external MIDI device to trigger example drum modules.It’s a 100% non-commercial effort developed purely for own educational purposes where I’m trying to learn to understand schematics, KiCad and PCB making.

-I have tested and verified this board and code.

 I’d like to hear your feedback if you built this module so I can improve these files.

 # Design